microgenomics/plotMyGBK/README.md

   1.8.1.

 ## Warning
-* The script will plot at least all contigs with genes, this is ideal for prokaryotes gbk where are some contigs (~100 or less), but when you plot five hundred or more contgis, maybe will not look nicely.
+* The script will plot at least all contigs, this is ideal for prokaryotes gbk files where there are few contigs (~100 or less), more than that might not look nicely.